Symplectic geometry and spectral properties of classical and quantum coupled angular momenta: Classical properties of

 \begin{prop} The image of $F$ can be described as follows: \begin{itemize} \item when $t = 0$, $F(M)$ is the compact domain enclosed by the parallelogram with vertices at $(-(R_1 + R_2),-1), (R_1-R_2,1), (R_1 + R_2,1)$ and $(R_2 - R_1,-1)$, \item when $t= 1$, $F(M)$ is the compact domain enclosed by the closed curve obtained as the union of the four following curves: \begin{enumerate} \item the horizontal segment $H=1$, $-(R_1 + R_2) \leq J \leq R_1 + R_2$, \item the horizontal segment $H=-1$, $R_1 - R_2 \leq J \leq R_2 - R_1$, \item the parametrized curve $J = R_1 R_2 \lambda, H = \frac{R_1^2 R_2^2 \lambda^2 - R_1^2 - R_2^2}{2 R_1 R_2}$, $-\frac{1}{R_2} - \frac{1}{R_1} \leq \lambda \leq \frac{1}{R_2} - \frac{1}{R_1}$, \item the parametrized curve $J = R_1 R_2 \lambda, H = \frac{R_1^2 R_2^2 \lambda^2 - R_1^2 - R_2^2}{2 R_1 R_2}$, $-\frac{1}{R_2} + \frac{1}{R_1} \leq \lambda \leq \frac{1}{R_2} + \frac{1}{R_1}$, \end{enumerate} \item when $0 < t < 1$, the boundary of $F(M)$ consists of the points $(J_{\lambda},H_{\lambda}) \in \R^2$ with

 for $\lambda \in f^{-1}([-1,1])$.
 It is a closed continuous curve $\mathcal{C}$ in $\R^2$, and $F(M)$ is the compact domain enclosed by $\mathcal{C}$. \end{itemize} \end{prop}

 One can see what this image looks like in Figure \ref{fig:spectrum}.
-Of course, the first part of the proposition is not surprising, since it is easy to check that the system is toric when $t = 0$, hence the image of the momentum map is a convex polygon \cite{Ati,GuiSte}.
+Of course, the first part of the proposition is not surprising, since it is easy to check that the system is toric if $R_1 = 1$, and toric up to a ``vertical scaling'' (that is by modifying the second factor of the symplectic form by a multiplicative constant) otherwise when $t = 0$, hence the image of the momentum map is a convex polygon \cite{Ati,GuiSte}.
 Observe also that the results of this section are consistent with what we found when studying the critical points of maximal corank of $F$.
 Indeed, when $t^- < t < t^+$, there are only three elliptic-elliptic points (corresponding to corners on the boundary of $F(M)$) and the boundary of $F(M)$ is the union of three parametrized curves, while for $0 \leq t < t^-$ and $t^+ < t \leq 1$ there are four elliptic-elliptic points and the boundary of $F(M)$ is the union of four parametrized curves.

 \begin{proof} We leave the cases $t=0$ and $t=1$ to the reader and assume that $t \notin \{ 0,1 \}$.
 As the image of a compact, connected manifold by a continuous function, $F(M)$ is compact and connected.
 We saw in the proof of Lemma \ref{lm:crit_points} that the only critical points of $J$ are $m_0, m_1, m_2$ and $m_3$.
 Hence, for $E \neq J(m_i)$, the level set $J^{-1}(E)$ is a smooth compact manifold, therefore $H$ admits a minimum and a maximum on $J^{-1}(E)$.
 The critical points of $H$ on $J^{-1}(E)$ are the critical points of corank one of $F$, thus they are given by Proposition \ref{prop:crit_corank_one}.
 A straightforward computation shows that their images by $J$ and $H$ are the expressions $J_{\lambda}$ and $H_\lambda$ written in the statement of the proposition, and for a given $E \neq J(m_i)$, there are exactly two values of $H_{\lambda}$ such that $J_{\lambda} = E$, the minimum and the maximum mentioned above. \end{proof}